AmbireTech/adex-protocol/components/smart-platform.md

 @TODO merkle proofs, unidirectional payment channels

 @TODO benefits: continuous guarantee that you can withdraw your earnings, UX, bid selection, etc.
-@TODO how a publisher would withdraw their earnings; describe gas costs - each merkle proof is log 2 hashes; ~18 words need to be passed as args

 @TODO channel spec: the stateRoot contains lastEventHash; events should always be linked by containing a hash to the previous event, to ensure an immutable data structure; however, we should decide merkelize all events, in order to allow people ot check if events are genuine